vbustabad/vbustabad.github.io/_posts/2019-02-24-python_basics.markdown

 introduction(name, profession, country) => Hello, my name is Tomáš.
 I work as a banker.
 I am from the Czech Republic.

 ***Conditionals***

+Conditionals establish the parameters under which certain code will execute if a certain condition is met.
+There are various conditional statements that can be defined in Python.

+A stand alone if statement will run if the particular condition is satisfied.

+if name == ‘Francis’:
+	print(‘Hello Francis.’)

+We can also check if there are a couple of possible outcomes by using an if else statement.

+if open == true:
+	print(‘The office is open.’)
+else:
+	print(‘The office is currently closed.’)

+Lastly, we can also check for multiple conditions by using an if, elsif, and else series.
+We can use multiple elsif clauses as necessary depending on the number of conditions that are needed.

+if x < 100:
+	print(‘There are less than 100 attendees registered.’) elsif x == 100:
+	print(‘There are less than 100 attendees registered.’)
+else:
+	print(‘There are more than 100 attendees registered.’)